Skip to main content

 Communication actions manage notifications, messages, and team collaboration.

-Purpose: Send professional emails to up to 25 recipients as part of your workflow.How it works: Delivers formatted emails with dynamic content using variables from your automation.Example:
+Purpose: Send professional emails to up to 25 recipients as part of your workflow, with optional file attachments.How it works: Delivers formatted emails with dynamic content using variables from your automation.Example:

 Support Ticket Created → Send Email Notification